Why Nefertiti Still Fascinates Us Today | LatestLY

 Of course, there are scientists who could say exactly how much flesh had been under the skin.
 "But I think that with what's available to us today, it's not possible to definitively reconstruct a nose.
 However, you could surely make a Nefertiti out of any mummy, especially since it's likely you'd be influenced by the image of the famous bust when working."
 That, she adds, would no longer be an objective reconstruction.

-Today, some 3,500 years after her death, it isn't possible to say exactly how she looked.
+Today, some 3,500 years after her death, its impossible to say exactly how she looked.
 And thanks to the bust, she remains a remarkable beauty in people's minds.

 To whom does the bust belong?